Expat Exchange

 When we asked people what advice they would give someone preparing to move to Costa Rica, they said...

 "It is a good idea to rent before you buy.
 Talk to the neighbors.
 There are little pockets of problems that you could avoid by asking folks for their opinion.
 The neighbors may also know where there is a great house available that you missed in your search.
-Last piece of advice, get up and move," explained one expat living in San Marcos, Tarrazú, Costa Rica.
+Last piece of advice, get up and move," mentioned another expat when asked about moving to San Marcos, Tarrazú, Costa Rica.

 Get Quote